 Custom fills

-PostScript errors caused by the PostScript command 'put' are sometimes caused by custom fills.
-Check all drawings in your lay-out whether they contain custom files and either replace or recreate these.
+caused by custom fills.
+Check all drawings in your lay-out whether they

 Damaged fonts